NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

 - Uses firebase-admin out of node modules
 - How it works generally:
     - In index.js the user is prompted with a pop-up for notification permissions.
 When allowed they are added to the subscriptions file.
 When a notification is pushed, all subscriptions are sent a notification, then the firebase-messaging-sw.js service worker shows the notification on the device.
-    - Notifications are now implemented on Android devices and work in the background as long as permissions are a yes.
+    - Notifications are now implemented on Android devices and work in the background as long as permissions are a "yes."

 ## The Website
 - The admin side now features better-balanced buttons and displays animations to improve user feedback